DrewNaylor/DotDesktop4Win/README.md

 There's another project called [WinYourDesktop](https://github.com/dd86k/WinYourDesktop) that does more than this project will probably ever do, as this project is only a partial implementation and doesn't include everything to make itself fully compliant with the [Freedesktop.org Desktop Entry spec](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).
 Some things that would make this fully compliant don't make sense on Windows as-is, such as menu entires, icons, and actions.
 Locale strings probably won't be supported, either, so they'll just be regular strings instead.

+In order to read .desktop files, [MadMilkman.Ini](https://github.com/MarioZ/MadMilkman.Ini) is being used.

 ## Planned features
 - Starting an application with the `Exec` key's value, including by double-clicking the file if it's associated with the launcher program.
 - Showing how the desktop entry file is interpreted in a program just for that.
 This program will have a Browse dialog.